Musician Guide¶

 This is the main non-technical MatchPatch manual.

-MatchPatch helps balance Helix presets and snapshots by measuring loudness and writing output-level adjustments.
+MatchPatch helps balance supported Line 6 presets and snapshots by measuring loudness and writing output-level adjustments.

 If this is your first time, start with Quick Start, then come back here when you want the full picture.